r33Cy/ShokoBridge/README.md

 # ShokoBridge

-A robust, stateful automation script designed to bridge the gap between Shoko Server's AniDB-centric organization and Plex's season-based media structure.
+A robust, stateful automation script designed to bridge the gap between Shoko Server's AniDB-centric organization and Plex's media structure for both TV shows and movies.
 ShokoBridge creates a perfect, Plex-compatible library structure using your choice of file operations (move, copy, hardlink, or symlink), ensuring your anime library is beautifully organized and playable in any environment.

 ---